mykolaharmash/hyntax/README.md

 * ```endPosition<Number>```

-  Index of a character in the input HTML string where token ends.
+  Index of a character in the input HTML string where the token ends.

 ## Tree Constructor

-After you have an array of tokens, you can pass them into tree constructor to build an AST.
+After you've got an array of tokens, you can pass them into tree constructor to build an AST.

 #### Interface